-Today, Dogster is happy to help celebrate National Check the Chip Day.
-Despite what it might sound like, this isn't a day dedicated to celebrating the delicious taste of Pringles; what it means is that if you haven't gotten your pet microchipped, this is a good time to think about having it done.
+Dogster is happy to help celebrate Every Day Is Tag Day on Saturday, April 4.
+Despite what it might sound like, this isn’t a day dedicated to celebrating the fun childhood game; what it means is that if you haven’t gotten your pet a tag or a microchip, this is a good time to think about having it done.

 Most thoughtful dog owners aren’t going to be too comfortable with inserting something into their pet without knowing a little something about it beforehand.
 That thing’s going to be in there for a long time, after all, and you’re relying on it to do something very, very important.
 Fortunately, we have the basics in a condensed, easy-to-read form on this Dogs 101 page: Dog Microchips and Identification.
 That’s an excellent place to start.